JuliaPluto/GracefulPkg.jl/README.md

 GracefulPkg comes with the following strategies as defaults:
 1. Do nothing
 1. Fix any stdlib compat issues (from "freed" stdlibs like Statistics or new stdlibs like StyledStrings)
+1. Run `Pkg.instantiate` if needed
 1. *(TODO)* Run `Pkg.build` on packages that asked for it
 1. Update registries
+1. Loosen version compat entries from Project.toml, for packages that asked for it in the error message.
 1. Remove Manifest.toml
-1. Remove Manifest.toml and loosen any version compat entries from Project.toml, leaving only `[deps]`.
+1. Remove Manifest.toml and remove all compat entries from Project.toml, leaving only `[deps]`.
+1. Remove Manifest.toml and Project.toml.

 # Test
-This package is tested against [a library](https://github.com/JuliaPluto/GracefulPkg.jl/tree/main/test/fixtures) of Project.toml + Manifest.toml files that we found in the wild, or that we hand-crafted to simulate a possible tricky situation.
+This package is tested against [a collection](https://github.com/JuliaPluto/GracefulPkg.jl/tree/main/test/fixtures) of Project.toml + Manifest.toml files that we found in the wild, or that we hand-crafted to simulate a possible tricky situation.

 This package is also tested with some older Julia versions (1.6, 1.8 and 1.9).
 This increases the number of tricky Julia combinations that we can test against, which hopefully means the package is more robust (for future Julia versions).